TitaniteScale/routefetch/README.md

 cd ~/.config/fastfetch
 ```

-Once in your fastfetch folder, clone this repo into a scripts folder.
+Clone this repo into your fastfetch config folder.

 ```bash
 git clone git@github.com:TitaniteScale/routefetch.git scripts
 ```

-Then, in your fastfetch config, change the type and source of the logo to the following:
+Then, in your fastfetch config file (fastfetch/config.jsonc), modify the type and source of the logo section such that it takes the execution of the shell script as a command:

 ```json
   "logo": {